neonevm/neon-evm.docs/docs/developing/dev_environment/op3_local_proxy_remote_solana.md

 title: "Option 3: Local Proxy to Remote Solana"
 ---

-This option will let you connect to a remote Solana cluster via a proxy that is hosted locally.

 ## Prerequisites
 [Docker](https://docs.docker.com/get-docker/) must be already installed on your device. `docker-compose` v1.29 is recommended.

 ## Network Configuration
-  * Solana cluster is accessed via the locally-hosted proxy.
+  * The target Solana cluster is accessed via the locally-hosted proxy.
   * Solana [Testnet](https://docs.solana.com/clusters#testnet)/[Devnet](https://docs.solana.com/clusters#devnet)/[Mainnet](https://docs.solana.com/clusters#mainnet-beta) is used, and the proxy interacts with it through the Neon EVM.

 ## Setting up a Local Proxy